• Skip to primary navigation

 Take A Thrilling Ride at Fuji-Q Highland

 Now we’re going to see Mt.
 Fuji from a different view!
-Fuji-Q Highland is a popular amusement park in Fujiyoshida that has a number of EPIC roller coasters.
+Fuji-Q Highland is a popular amusement park in Fujiyoshida that has several EPIC roller coasters.
 There is even one that gives you a view of Mt.
 Fuji WHILE riding it.
 Let’s go ride it now!

 Find Serenity at a Flower Park